Skip to content

 Create a detailed inventory

-Document the condition of the property with photos and descriptions before the tenant moves in.
-This protects you if there are disputes about the deposit at the end of the tenancy.
+Record the condition of the property with photos and notes before the tenant moves in.
+It protects you if a dispute over the deposit comes up at the end of the tenancy.

 4. 04